 Trinity Banquets & Receptions

-This Slidell wedding venue is located on Old Spanish Trail near I-10, and is a very nice facility.
+This Slidell wedding venue is located on Old Spanish Trail near I-10, and is a very nice event facility.
 If you would like to have your ceremony there as well, they have a separate room for that, along with a very spacious ballroom for your reception, and having two separate spaces like that means there's no need for staff to flip a single space after the ceremony for the reception.
 One other really nice thing about Trinity is that they have a large bridal suite, which is also perfect for formal group photographs (and I've even done first looks in this room), along with a separate suite for the guys.
 And the food is excellent!
 The company also offers trolley buses for rent if you need transportation (and not just for weddings taking place there).

 Palmettos on the Bayou

 Palmetto's on the Bayou is located in Slidell, near the historic train station.
 As the name implies, it sits near the bank of Bayou Bonfouca, and has a walkway leading back to a nicely sized dock on the water, where the newly married couple typically has their first meal together.
 The grounds next to the restaurant is where ceremonies usually take place, with a large oak tree serving as the backdrop.
 An outdoor (but covered) area in the rear of the restaurant overlooking a naturally beautiful wetland area serves as the primary reception space, and your ceremony can take place here as well, either as your first choice or as an inclement weather alternative.

 The Greystone is a modern, top-notch event venue in Mandeville that is ideal for wedding celebrations.
 It features a beautifully designed and landscaped outdoor area with several different options for ceremonies of various sizes, a spacious ballroom, and a bridal suite where the girls can get ready.

 Oak Alley Plantation